-The Department of Music maintains a growing roster of experienced private instructors, available to teach University of Chicago students on campus.
-Our affiliated private instructors hold advanced degrees from such prestigious conservatories as Indiana University, the Juilliard School, the Lyric Opera Center for American Artists, the Manhattan School of Music, Northwestern University, Oberlin Conservatory, Paris Conservatoire, Rice University, San Francisco Conservatory, University of Southern California, and more.
+The Department of Music maintains a growing roster of experienced private instructors available to teach University of Chicago students on campus.
+Our affiliated private instructors hold advanced degrees from such prestigious conservatories as Indiana University, the Juilliard School, the Ryan Opera Center, the Manhattan School of Music, Northwestern University, Oberlin Conservatory, Paris Conservatoire, Rice University, San Francisco Conservatory, University of Southern California, and more.

 Some University of Chicago students choose to study with other acclaimed musicians in the Chicago area, such as members of the Chicago Symphony Orchestra or Lyric Opera of Chicago Orchestra, or with faculty members at DePaul University or Northwestern University School of Music.
-Generally such lesson arrangements require the student to audition for the particular teacher in order to be accepted into his or her studio, and often to travel to another location in the Chicago area for lessons.
+Generally, such lesson arrangements require the student to audition for the particular teacher in order to be accepted into his or her studio, and students are often required to travel to another Chicago area location for lessons.

-At present, all financial arrangements for private lessons are made directly with the teacher, rather than through the University.
+All financial arrangements for private lessons are made directly with the teacher, rather than through the University.
 Tuition dollars cannot be used for private lessons, nor does the student receive any degree credit for taking private music lessons.
-Auditions are held annually to award lesson subsidies through the Department of Music Lesson Award program.
+Music lesson subsidies are awarded annually to select students by audition.

 Affiliated Private Teachers

 Students at Chicago have many choices in selecting a private teacher in applied music.
 Many of the Department of Music ensemble directors and performance faculty are also available to teach private lessons on campus.

 For contact information for affiliated private teachers, send an e-mail request to email@example.com.
 For specific recommendations for private teachers, contact Director of Performance Programs Barbara Schubert or Director of Choral Activities James Kallembach.